knpuniversity/oo/knpu/episode4/more-with-use-statements.md

 easier when you use namespaces like this from the very beginning.
 But, we'll learn some other stuff along the way.

-The `AbstractShip` class lives in the `Model` directory, so give the namespace Model.
-Copy that and do the same thing in `BattleResult`, `BrokenShip`, `RebelShip` and `Ship`.
+The `AbstractShip` class lives in the `Model` directory, so give it the namespace Model.
+Copy that and do the same thing in `BattleResult`, `BrokenShip`, `RebelShip`, `Ship` and `FriendShip` -- just kidding there's none of that in epic code battles.

 Perfect. `BattleManager` already has the correct `Service` namespace.
-In Container, paste that same namespace.
-Repat that in `JsonFileShipStorage`, `PdoShipStorage`, `ShipLoader`and `ShipStorageInterface`.
+In Container, paste that same one.
+Repeat that in `JsonFileShipStorage`, `PdoShipStorage`, `ShipLoader`and `ShipStorageInterface`.
 These all live in the `Service` directory.

 ## Missing use Statements = Common Error

 Ok!
 Let's see what breaks!
 Go back and refresh.
-The First error we get is:
+The first error we get is:

 > Class Container not found in index.php